![]() |

 |

 The Foundation supports the Paris-Saclay University in its ambition to become a world-class institution, combining academic excellence and societal commitment.
 Through sponsorship and philanthropic fundraising, it supports innovative projects in education, research and scientific mediation.
-The Foundation is putting its expertise at the service of The Wild League by developing its search for funding and helping to establish strategic partnerships.
+The Foundation is putting its expertise at the service of The Wild League by developing its search for funding, helping to establish strategic partnerships, and supporting the creation of a Research Chair on "Sport & Biodiversity".
 By working closely with this project on biodiversity conservation, the Foundation plays a key role in mobilizing resources and creating synergies between academia, business and the private sector. |

 ![]() |